International Rights Advocates v. Apple, Microsoft, Dell, Tesla

-International Rights Advocates, Inc., filed an injunctive relief and damages class-action lawsuit against Apple, Microsoft, Dell, and Tesla in December 2019.
+International Rights Advocates, Inc. filed an injunctive relief and damages class-action lawsuit against Apple, Microsoft, Dell, and Tesla in December 2019.
 The plaintiff was representing fourteen Congolese parents and children seeking relief and damage fees for these companies aiding and abetting the use of young children in the Democratic Republic of Congo (DRC) cobalt mining industry.
 The plaintiff also pursued relief on the common law basis of negligent supervision, enrichment, and intentional infliction of emotional distress.
 In November 2021, a federal judge dismissed the suit, ruling, among other things, that there was no causal relationship between the companies and the individuals' injuries.
+In March 2024, the Court of Appeals for the District of Columbia Circuit ruled that the plaintiffs had standing for the damages claims, but affirmed the dismissal because of failure to state a claim.

 Background

 Before the area became established as the Democratic Republic of the Congo, it had a significant population which was seen as fertile ground utilized by slave traders.
 After the 19th century, industrialization began to boom, bringing in many who wanted to extract the natural resources in the area.
-In the late 1800s, King Leopold II of Belgium claimed the area as personal property and levied forced labor through quotas set in place.
+In the late 1800s, King Leopold II of Belgium claimed the area as personal property and levied forced labor through quotas.
 Under King Leopold, the Congo faced a reign of terror which can be seen through many Congo memoirs left by civilians during his rule.
 From ivory to the rubber craze in the 1900s, any noncompliant civilian was punished.
 After its independence in 1960, The Democratic Republic of Congo was presented with leaders such as Mobutu Sese Seko (1949–1965), Laurent-Deisre Kabila (1997–2001), and Joseph Kabila (2001–2019) who all left the DRC in extremely impoverished conditions over time.

-Democratic Republic of the Congo's global supply
+Large-scale mining (LSM)

+The cobalt mining done in the Democratic Republic of the Congo is divided up into artisanal mining and large-scale mining.
+Large-scale mines (abbreviated LSM) and these make up the majority of mining operations done in the DRC.
+These mines are owned by large, multinational corporations that have access to the machinery and tools required to effectively mine cobalt and other minerals..
+Due to this, LSM has a higher safety standard than that of artisanal mining, but because of cost cuts on construction, still present worse conditions than most other mines.
+Large-scale mining operations primarily hire miners through subcontracting firms in order to cut costs.The subcontracted workforce is paid less and receives no benefits through the company.
+This paired with the dangerous conditions of the mines have led to many mining related health issues and deaths among the LSM workforce.